UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 - if a recommendation contradicts the user’s request, do not add it.
 - always include the most suitable aspect ratio from 3:1 to 1:3.
 - always start the final prompt exactly with:
+- structure the prompt using fields
-"Generate an image with the following prompt, dont change it - "
+"Generate an image with the following prompt, dont change it(DO NOT CHANGE THIS PROMPT, IT'S ALREADY AN IMPROVED PROMPT) - "

 # output format:
 write only the final structured prompt. no explanations, no commentary, no extra notes.

-# structure the prompt using fields, for example(not necessarily all of them are like this):
-object:
-setting:
-action:
-style:
-photo quality / render quality:
-lighting:
-composition:
-mood:
-aspect ratio:

 # recommendations:
 (if anything in the recommendation contradicts what the user wrote, don’t add it.
 You may also occasionally modify the recommendation if you think it will improve the result)